• Home

 • Information on peripheral neuropathy

-Pelvic late effects (Radiotherapy for cancers of the: colon, rectum, anus, prostate, testes, bladder, cervix and womb, total body radiotherapy and radiotherapy in the pelvic area for other cancers).
+If you have had radiotherapy for cancers of the: colon, rectum, anus, prostate, testes, bladder, cervix and womb, total body radiotherapy and radiotherapy in the pelvic area for other cancers).

 • Guts Charity, Helpline team: 03001024887